plooploops/windows-containers-AD/README.md

 #### Create Managed Service Account

 Creation of the GMSA accounts can happen from any machine that has RSAT Tools and access to the domain controller.
-In the `gmsacreation.ps1` file there are examples for both frontend and backend services for the IIS examples, as well as examples for MSMQ sender and recievers.
+In the `gmsacreation.ps1` file there are examples for MSMQ sender and recievers.

 #### Test GMSA access from Container Host VM (Optional)